koitu/cs348-project/README.md

 python3 -m pip install -r requirements.txt
 ```

 ## Usage

-### intilizing the DB
-you will need to do the following commands only once per running the project.
+### Database Initialization
-install MySql on your computer
+Install MySQL on your computer.

-after that go to the following file and update the password and username with the password and username with your own.
-after that run the following commands
-   .\init.ps1
+Configure the `backend/config.ini` with your MySQL password and username then run one of the two commands:
-and close the terminal that is opened.
+1. `.\init.ps1` and close the terminal that is opened, or
+2. `cd backend/` and `python app.py --init-db`

-### running the project
+### Running the Project
-you can either run the run command written in powershell (windows) or the bashscript file (MacOS and linux)
+You can either run the run command written in powershell (windows) or the bashscript file (MacOS and linux)
 found in the project main directory, or

 1. open a terminal and go to the `backend/` and run `python app.py` (python3 in MacOS)
 2. open a second terminal and go to `frontend/` and run `npm start`.

-TODO: how to set up the database

 ## Samples
-TODO: sample api calls to do with curl

 Get a user from their account id:
 ```
 $ curl -s 127.0.0.1:5000/api/users/3 | json_pp